The nature of gravity

 How could the earth or the other planets for that matter be the origin for anything?
-These lie on the lowest plane in the entire Creation and naturally speaking and when looked out logically, it becomes clear that whatever lies at the bottom of a strata can never give origin to something that permeates the whole hence something as fundamental and important as gravity.
+These lie on the lowest plane in the entire Creation and naturally speaking and when looked at logically, it becomes clear that whatever lies at the bottom of a strata can never give origin to something that permeates the whole, hence something as fundamental and important as gravity.

 The word “gravity” itself denotes something that comes from above, a power that comes from above the earthly which in the first place gives origin to the strata or stratification of the entire Creation.
 It automatically accounts for the layering of all the structures in Creation depending on their weights.

 Since it is a power that comes from above, it permeates everything.
 It is a Law of Creation.
 There is no place in Creation where its effect will not be found and it is this observation of its pervasiveness that science has erroneously interpreted by saying that every single planetary body has its own gravitational attraction because it looks at things only from its own perspective which is narrow and earthly with the earth always at the centre of all happenings.
 It never occurs to the intellect and hence to science that the actual reason and the origin for the effects it has observed lie far above the material world.